curvelogic/eucalypt/docs/philosophy-lang.md

- **eucalypt** (the language)
+# eucalypt (the language)

-**eucalypt**, the language, is unorthodox in many respects - probably moreso than you might realise on first acquaintance.
+**eucalypt**, the language, is unorthodox in many respects - probably more than you might realise on first acquaintance.

-Many people have deep-seated and inflexible opinions about programming languages and language design [^1] and will likely find something in here that they have a kneejerk reaction against.
+People tend to have deep-seated and inflexible opinions about programming languages and language design and will quite possibly find something in here that they have a kneejerk reaction against.

 However, the design is not unprincipled and, while it is experimental in some respects, I believe it's internally consistent.
-Several aspects of the design and the aesthetic are driven by the primary use case.
-Maybe by exploring some of the inspiration and philosophy behind the language itself, I can head off potential criticism.
+Several aspects of the design and the aesthetic are driven by the primary use case, templating and generating YAML.
+Maybe by exploring some of the inspiration and philosophy behind the language itself, I can pre-empt potential criticism.

 ## Accept crypticality for minimal intrusion